ThalesGroup/OIDC-Sample-Application-CSharp/README.md

 2. If you want the app to be running only in Implicit flow.
 3. Change the public const string ResponseType = "code id_token"; in Constants.cs
 4. it should be public const string ResponseType = "id_token";

+# Docker Support for The Sample Application
+1. Docker image on docker hub:  docker pull amagrawa/oidcsampleapplication
+2. Create container using Command: (Step 3)
+3. docker run -it -d --name oidc -p 5001:80 -v /opt/Config:/opt/target/Config amagrawa/oidcsampleapplication
+4. Mount the config.json with the Secret,ClientID, Authority and ResponseType in step 3.
+5. Put you config.json with replaced value in your local folder on linux machine and this ( /opt/Config:/opt/target/Config) will mount the config.json to container.